Skip to content

 What you want is pure matcha for the best health benefits.
 So if you forget to read the whole package and accidentally wind up with a green tea mix, your best bet is to return it.

-Why Matcha Country of Origin is important:
+Why Matcha's Country of Origin is important:

 If you’ve seen yellow, almost brown matcha in the stores, you’ve likely stumbled upon Chinese matcha.
 They have a different climate from Japan, different regulations and environmental factors, and this comes out in the color of their matcha.